mounirouadi/InstagramTools/README.md

 `python login_instagram.py your_username your_password`

-## Unfollow
+## Unfollow/Follow
-To unfollow a list of accounts, run the unfollow script by passing the usernames list directory as an argument, as follows:
+To unfollow or follow a list of accounts, run the unfollow script by passing the usernames list directory as an argument, as follows:

 `python unfollow.py "directory_of_usernames"`
+or
+`python follow.py "directory_of_usernames"`

 Instagram gives a timeout after certain number of unfollows to prevent spamming, so the code will stop execution and saves the remaining usernames in the same given file for further use.